-SENCO Week looks at behavioural, emotional and social development (BESD)
+SENCO Week looks at behavioral, emotional and social development (BESD)

-A child or teenager is likely to be identified as having BES difficulties if his or her behaviour:
+A child or teenager is likely to be identified as having BES difficulties if his or her behavior:

 - is not age-appropriate